zeyus/grokfaster/README.md

 ----------

 + Option for WPM
++ highlight text and right click - selected text can be displayed to you from context menu
 + Prev and Next word (optional in future)
 + Spacebar for pause
 + Escape / click background to quit